Bringing Vintage Aircraft to Life since 2010

 13th August 1940

 Around 1,500 German aircraft take part in Eagle Day as the Luftwaffe attack radar stations and airfields.
-This would be the first of a number of large raids with the intention of stopping the Royal Air Force being an effective fighting force.
+This would be the first of a number of large raids with the intention of stopping the RAF being an effective fighting force.
 Night time raids see the Luftwaffe target a number of locations, including the Castle Bromwich Spitfire factory and the Dunlop factory.

 Daily losses